TrafficPLANit/PLANitIO/src/test/resources/documentation/Unit Tests and Integration Tests.md

 - Links 1 and 2 have a length of 0.9 km
 - Links 11 and 12 have a length of 3 km
 - Link 9 and 10 have a length of 2.9 km

-BPR:
-All links use a BPR cost function with alpha = 0.5 and beta = 4.0
+- All links use a BPR cost function with alpha = 0.5 and beta = 4.0

-Link properties:
-All links are bi-directional.
+- All links are bi-directional.

 Regular (blue) links:
 - Maximum speed: 100 km/h